Who gets paid in Chapter 13, and in what order, makes a huge different when charting your course.

 It comes up for me when Chapter 13 clients and I sit down to write the plan for the case.

 The plan will set out which classes of creditors get paid over the five year life of the plan.
+The law provides the order in which those classes of creditors are paid.

 Too often, my ever-optimistic client wants to keep all of his assets with secured debts AND pay off the must-pay back support or non dishchargeable taxes.